libp2p/universal-connectivity-workshop/en/rs/04-quic-transport/lesson.md

 # Lesson 4: QUIC Transport

 Now that you understand TCP transport, let's explore QUIC - a modern UDP-based transport protocol that provides built-in encryption and multiplexing.
-You'll learn about libp2p's multi-transport capabilities by running both TCP and QUIC simultaneously.
+You'll learn about libp2p's multi-transport capabilities by connecting to a remote peer with both TCP and QUIC simultaneously.

 ## Learning Objectives